Software available to all students:

 To keep myCSUNsoftware running optimally, scheduled maintenance takes place on Saturdays from midnight to 6 a.m. and access may be intermittent during this time.

-How many copies of Microsoft Office and Windows can I download?
+How many copies of Microsoft Office can I download?

 Can I install Microsoft Office on a Mac?